Zulte

 Zulte (/nl/) is a Belgian municipality located in Flanders and in the Flemish province of East Flanders.
 The municipality comprises the towns of Machelen, Olsene and Zulte proper.
 In 2021, Zulte had a total population of 15,843.
 The total area is 32.52 km^{2}.

-The town used to have its own beer since 1891 (simply called Zulte) but today they are part of Alken-Maes breweries.
+The town had its own beer from 1891 (simply called Zulte) but today they are part of Alken-Maes breweries.
 The main football club from Zulte merged with KSV Waregem to form a team called SV Zulte Waregem that plays in the Belgian Pro League.